How caffeine is stripped from coffee—and what that means for your health

 Coffee producers will sometimes say that beans decaffeinated with ethyl acetate are “naturally decaffeinated” because the compound is naturally found in some produce.
 But as with methylene chloride, the ethyl acetate is typically produced synthetically and carries some risks at high doses.

-The bottom line, Ristenpart says, is that the solvents used in the decaffeination process today are much safer than they used to be, and they are generally found on beans only in trace amounts.
+The bottom line, Ristenpart says, is that the solvents used in the decaffeination of coffee process today are much safer than they used to be, and they are generally found on coffee beans in only trace amounts.

 Experts say you shouldn’t be concerned about the chemicals used in the decaffeination process.
-But if you are looking to minimize your exposure, you might want to know which decaffeination method was used on a particular bag.
+But if you are looking to minimize your exposure, you might want to know which decaffeination method was used on a particular bag of coffee beans.

 This may be more challenging to find out than you think, Ristenpart says, because there are no specific labeling rules that require disclosing exactly how coffee was decaffeinated.